In what was the most thrilling Rugby World Cup final to date, England secured the Webb Ellis Trophy for the first time in dramatic fashion in 2003.

 The start of the game suggested England would fall short again at the final hurdle, with the home fans on their feet inside the first six minutes.

-Winger Lote Tuqiri went over for Australia - 17/2 to lift the trophy in 2023 - and England had it all to do to silence the crowd and overturn the deficit.
+Winger Lote Tuqiri went over for Australia and England had it all to do to silence the crowd and overturn the deficit.

 Three penalties from Wilkinson edged England in front, before a fantastic try from Jason Robinson two minutes before half-time further extended their lead.